Chart Color Schemes

 Maroubra - North's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-Analysis of health metrics shows strong performance throughout Maroubra - North, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 75% of the total population (7,743 people), compared to 70.6% across Greater Sydney and the national average of 55.3%.
-The most common medical conditions in the area are arthritis and mental health issues, impacting 6.3 and 5.1% of residents respectively, while 75.7% declared themselves as completely clear of medical ailments compared to 76.0% across Greater Sydney.
+Analysis of health metrics indicates robust performance across Maroubra - North, with a low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 75% of the total population (7,743 people), compared to 70.6% in Greater Sydney and the national average of 55.3%.
+Arthritis and mental health issues were found to be the most common medical conditions, impacting 6.3 and 5.1% of residents respectively.

+A total of 75.7% of residents declared themselves completely clear of medical ailments, compared to 76.0% in Greater Sydney.
 The area has 19.2% of residents aged 65 and over (1,995 people), which is higher than the 15.1% in Greater Sydney.
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health